hunterjhancock/dotfiles/README.md

 - Tells [Dotbot](https://github.com/anishathalye/dotbot) to run the [setup_homebrew.zsh](setup_homebrew.zsh) script
     - Installs [Homebrew](https://brew.sh)
     - Tells [Homebrew](https://brew.sh) to install the software in [Brewfile](Brewfile)
+    - Note: This script tells [Homebrew](https://brew.sh) to use [mas-cli](https://github.com/mas-cli/mas) to install apps from the Mac App Store.
+Be sure the `mas "Software Name", id: 12345` commands in [Brewfile](Brewfile) only include software that you have purchased or installed before with your Apple ID.
 - Tells [Dotbot](https://github.com/anishathalye/dotbot) to run the [setup_zsh.zsh](setup_zsh.zsh) script
     - Adds the [Homebrew](https://brew.sh) version of [zsh](https://zsh.sourceforge.io) to the list of available shells
     - Sets the [Homebrew](https://brew.sh) version of [zsh](https://zsh.sourceforge.io) as the default interactive shell (over the Apple version)